 - Dropbox has an incentivized referral program (free storage if your friends join) and referral comes before revenue

 - For a classic Ecommerce website like Amazon, we don’t usually talk about retention before users make a purchase (revenue)

 Be sure to keep one thing in mind: it’s all about optimizing your AARRR funnel.

 Now let’s jump in the five steps and go through them with adapted AARRR examples and KPIs (key performance indicators) to watch.

-This is how your AARRR growth hacking funnel starts.
+This is the first one of the pirate metrics and it’s how your AARRR growth hacking funnel starts.

 Ask yourself how do your users/customers come in contact with your product?
 Answering this will give you an idea of your different acquisition channels.
 In the book Traction: How Any Startup Can Achieve Explosive Customer Growth, the authors talk about how to get traction through finding and optimizing your acquisition channels.
 Done properly with constant user testing, it seems to be a secret formula for startup success aka growth.

 “Getting a visitor is like going on a blind date.”

 There are three main types of acquisition channels.
 Here are some: